All the Sinners Bleed

-All the Sinners Bleed is a 2023 thriller novel written by S. A. Cosby and published by Flatiron Books.
+All the Sinners Bleed is a 2023 Southern noir thriller novel written by S. A. Cosby and published by Flatiron Books.

 Overview

-An African American sheriff, in a small town in southern Virginia, faces off with a serial killer.
+An African American sheriff, in a small town in southern Virginia, faces off against a serial killer.

 An example of "southern noir", the book examines the racial and geopolitical fault lines of America's South.

 Reception

 In a starred review, Kirkus Reviews called the novel "another provocative and page-turning entry in the Southern noir genre."
 In another starred review, Publishers Weekly begins their assessment calling it "a superb thriller" and continues to say that "the hard-edged storytelling is supplemented by richly developed characters", that Cosby "elegantly layers his narrative over Virginia's racial history, giving the proceedings uncommon emotional depth."

 Authors Chris Bohjalian, Ellery Adams, and Roxane Gay praised the novel with 5-star reviews on Goodreads.
 The novel was also nominated for the 2023 Goodreads Choice Awards for Mystery & Thriller.